-PAS 510: Advanced Human Anatomy I (2)
+PAS 510: Advanced Human Anatomy I

 Functional and applied human anatomy presented on a systemic basis.
 The course is divided into sections - general anatomical concepts, thorax, abdomen, perineum, and pelvis.
 This advanced course will go beyond basic anatomical concepts and emphasize in both lecture and laboratory sessions the functional anatomical relationship to pathological conditions commonly encountered in the primary care setting.
 The relationship between embryology and the study of pediatrics will be taught.
 Laboratory sessions will be organized using models and prosection cadavers.
 Small group interactions will be used to demonstrate problem-solving abilities related to clinical findings and physical examination.
-Prerequisites: Three year program acceptance; Corequisites:PAS 510L, 511, 513, 514, 516, 516L, 535.
-Offered Each Year (Fall).
-(GR)
+Prerequisites: Three year program acceptance; Corequisites: PAS 510L, 511, 513, 514, 516, 516L, 535.

-PAS 510L: Advanced Human Anatomy Laboratory (0)
+PAS 510L: Advanced Human Anatomy Laboratory

 Laboratory techniques for Advanced Human Anatomy I. Corequisite: PAS 510.
-(GR)

-PAS 511: Clinical Microbiology/Immunology (3)
+PAS 511: Clinical Microbiology/Immunology

 This course focuses on the anatomy, physiology, and relationships of bacteria, fungi, protozoa, viruses, and rickettsiae and helminths.
 Included are the systemic diseases caused by these organisms, control of microorganisms, the host-parasite relationship, and the establishment of disease.
 The immune system and genetics will be discussed in detail including resistance to disease, immunity and serology, and immune disorders.
 Corequisites: PAS 510, 510L, 513, 514, 516, 516L, 535.
-Offered Each Year (Fall).
-(GR)

-PAS 513: Clinical Laboratory Medicine (2)
+PAS 513: Clinical Laboratory Medicine

 This course focuses on basic laboratory procedures and physiology used to investigate clinical problems encountered in the primary care setting.
 In addition to office procedures, laboratory tests conducted in the hospital setting useful in making a diagnosis and evaluating treatment effectiveness will be emphasized.
 Tests relevant to hematology, chemistry, bacteriology, urinalysis, and immunology will be discussed.
 Students will be exposed to interpreting case studies and laboratory reports.
-Prerequisite: Three year program acceptance; Corequisites: PAS510, 510L, 511, 513, 514, 516, 516L, 535.
-Offered Each Year (Fall).
-(GR)
+Prerequisite: Three year program acceptance; Corequisites: PAS 510, 510L, 511, 513, 514, 516, 516L, 535.

-PAS 514: Pathophysiology (3)
+PAS 514: Pathophysiology

 General concepts of disease are covered including degeneration and necrosis, inflammation and repair, fluid and coagulation disturbances, and general aspects of neoplasia.
 Disease entities in each organ system are studied with regard to causation, evaluation, and morphology of pathological changes.
 Prerequisite: Three year program acceptance; Corequisites: PAS510, 510L, 511, 513, 516, 516L, 535.
-Offered Each Year (Fall).
-(GR)

-PAS 515: Fundamentals of Clinical Medicine I (5)
+PAS 515: Fundamentals of Clinical Medicine I

 This course provides an introduction to the study of the disease process.
 Emphasis has been placed on the integration of the essential anatomy, physiology, pathology, microbiology, pharmacology, and medical terminology relevant to medical problems encountered in the primary care setting.
 The differential diagnosis of symptoms and physical findings along with interpretation of laboratory and radiographic tests appropriate to each system are discussed.
 Topics to include problems of the respiratory tract, cardiology, hematology, endocrinology, nephrology, urology, and gastroenterology.
 The course will use both lecture and seminar formats.
-The student learns the general principles of diagnostic imaging and electrocardiography.
-Prerequisites: Minimum grade of C in PAS 510, 511, 513, 514 and 516; Corequisites: PAS 517 and 518.
-Offered Each Year (Spring).
-(GR)
+The student learns the general principles of diagnostic imaging.
+Prerequisites: Good academic standing in the PA Program.
+Corequisites: PAS 517 and 518.

-PAS 516: Advanced Human Anatomy II (2)
+PAS 516: Advanced Human Anatomy II

 This course is a continuation of PAS 510, Advanced Human Anatomy.
 Functional and applied human anatomy presented on a systemic basis.
 The course is divided into sections: head and neck, back, extremities, and neuroanatomy.
 This advanced course will go beyond basic anatomical concepts and emphasize in both lecture and laboratory sessions the functional anatomical relationship to pathological conditions commonly encountered in the primary care setting.
 The relationship between embryology and the study of pediatrics will be taught.
 Laboratory sessions will be organized using models and prosection cadavers.
 Small group interactions will be used to demonstrate problem-solving abilities related to clinical findings and physical examination.
 Prerequisites: Three year program acceptance; Corequisites: PAS 510, 510L 511, 513, 514, 535.
-Offered Each Year (Fall).
-(GR)

-PAS 516L: Advanced Human Anatomy II Lab (0)
+PAS 516L: Advanced Human Anatomy II Lab